Wodonga Council

 / ServicesSafety, Health and WellbeingCommunity safetyEnvironmental nuisances

-Sometimes activities undertaken by others impact on residents and members of the community.
+Alongside other agencies, Council can play a role in regulating nuisances when activities undertaken by others impact on residents and members of the community.

 Noise